 Kids Cafe is a program that serves nutritious meals to children at risk of hunger at 27 sites during the school year and 80 sites during the summer in Los Angeles County.
 Approximately 2,000 children benefit from this program daily during the school year and 6,600 daily during the summer with the Kids Café Summer Food Service Program (SFSP).
 The Kids Cafe program addresses the needs for both proper nutrition and quality day and after school care in low-income communities.

 The Nutrition Director at the Los Angeles Regional Food Bank works closely with participating agencies such as after school programs, community centers and youth centers to ensure that children get the support they need to excel through Kids Cafe.

-Kids Cafe is the nation’s largest charitable meal service program exclusively for needy children.
-It was founded in 1993 as a program of Feeding America.
-There are currently over 120 food banks operating Kids Cafes sites throughout the country.
-Kids Cafes are located in Boys and Girls Clubs, YMCA’s/YWCA’s, churches, community centers, schools, and other sites where children gather after school and during non-school breaks.
+Kids Cafe is the nation’s largest charitable meal service program exclusively for needy children founded by Feeding America in 1993.
+There are currently nearly 120 food banks operating Kids Cafes sites throughout the country.